-Samsung rumored to be prepping rugged 'Galaxy S 4 Active' and new 8-inch tabletAlex Wagner - Deputy Managing Editor, News Desk
+Samsung rumored to be prepping rugged 'Galaxy S 4 Active' and new 8-inch tabletAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy S 4 is still a pretty fresh handset, but a new rumor suggests that we could soon see a new variant of the device aimed at people that can be tough on their phones.
 A source speaking to The Wall Street Journal claims that Samsung is planning to launch a new ruggedized version of the Galaxy S 4 in July that is currently known as the "Galaxy S 4 Active."
 The device will reportedly be both waterproof and dust proof, but will also feature the same overall design as the current Galaxy S 4.